Verkhovskaya/DreamCraft/readme.txt

 Hackathon Note:

-Like most hackathon projects, the file organization of the code is attrocious.
-You're looking for pymclevel/server.py and pymclevel/main.py.
+As with most hackathon projects, the file organization of the code is attrocious.
+You're looking for code/server.py and code/main.py.